3dcitydb/3dcitydb-docs/source/impexp/plugins/spreadsheet.rst

       "TABLE/[AGGREGATION FUNCTION] COLUMN [CONDITION]"

    Aggregation function and condition are optional.
-Table refers to the underlying 3DCityDB table structure (see Chapter 2.3 for more details).
+Table refers to the underlying 3DCityDB table structure (see Chapter :numref:`citydb_schema_chapter` for more details).

 -  Expressions are not case-sensitive.